fayep/connectrpc-example-go/README.md

 ## Installation

-You will need to install the following:
+You will need to install the following for this exercise:

 ```bash
 $ go install github.com/bufbuild/buf/cmd/buf@latest